jbangdev/jbang-python/README.md

 Opening a new terminal or shell may be required to be able to use the `jbang` command from the system `PATH`.

+## Improvements ?

+This was made as a quick hack to see if it was possible to use JBang from Python based on jbang-npm.
+If you have any ideas on how to improve this, please open an issue or PR and lets see where this brings us.

 ## Similar projects

 * [jgo](https://pypi.org/project/jgo/) - allows execution of Maven artifacts by using Maven.